The Center for International Studies offers programs in:

 It is definitely possible to study abroad in your senior year, but a few things must be taken into consideration.
 Just contact us and we will help you.

 Depending on the program, normally there are at least a few weekends when you will be able to travel on your own.
-You can also travel after the program ends (but talk to your program director first).

 The earlier you begin planning, the better, especially for the academic year programs.
 If you allow a year, you will have plenty of time to take care of all the logistical concerns, as well as improve your knowledge of the host language and culture.
 It takes time for applications to be processed, for travel arrangements to go through and for you to prepare yourself and your finances.

 Yes.
-Please note, though, that it can be a bit more complicated to fit study abroad into a graduate degree plan.
+Please note, though, that it can be a bit more complicated to fit study abroad into a graduate degree plan

 Ready to Get Started?